Top 5 Dry Winter Garden Care Tips

 Gardening to be done in January & February

-We are having another mild, very dry winter.
-Giving how dry the growing season was this past year, the soil is depleted of moisture, and winter watering in 2021 will be essential, especially for new plantings.
+We are having another very dry winter.
+Given how dry the growing season was this past year, the soil is depleted of moisture, and winter watering is essential, especially for new plantings.
 Climate disruption is continuing to create a new gardening environment for us all.

 Here are my Top 5 Tasks I recommend you undertake this month.